What are immunizations?

 Source: Center for Disease Control

-** If you received these vaccines before your cancer diagnosis, there is no harm done.
-In fact, it is good that you are protected from these diseases.
+* If you received these vaccines before your cancer diagnosis, there is no harm done.
 If you have not received these vaccines, it is not safe to receive them with a weakened immune system.

 If you are planning to travel outside of the United States, check the recommended vaccines for where you are going.
 You may need additional immunizations.